England at the FIFA World Cup: Italy 1990

 By winning three and drawing three, England qualified for Italia '90, the second World Cup to be held in Italy, scoring ten goals and conceding none.
 Although unbeaten through qualification, England still finished second to Sweden, whom they drew with twice.
 England profited from Romania's 3–1 win over Denmark, who, had they won, would have qualified as the third-best second-placed team.
 West Germany and England were able to qualify for Italia '90 as the best second-placed teams in the groups with four teams.

-Because of the rise of hooliganism among English fans at matches in European competition, England's group games were scheduled to be played on the islands of Sardinia and Sicily.
+England's group games were scheduled to be played on the islands of Sardinia and Sicily.
 Joining them in group F were European champions Netherlands, the Republic of Ireland and Egypt.
 After opening the tournament with a 1–1 draw against Ireland and a 0–0 draw against the Dutch, England then beat Egypt 1–0.
 This was Egypt's first appearance since the 1934 World Cup.
 England won the group with four points.

 In the next round, England had to play Belgium.
 The game went to extra time, and in the 119th minute, David Platt scored the winning goal.
 England also had to play extra time against Cameroon in the quarter-finals.
 Cameroon were the first African team to have reached the quarter-finals.
 England opened the scoring through David Platt, but Cameroon quickly turned around the game to lead 2–1.
 Lineker subsequently won and scored a penalty in the 83rd minute to ensure the game went to extra time.
 He then scored a second penalty, to see England reach the semi-finals.

 In the semi-finals, England met West Germany.
 There was no separating the two teams after 90 minutes, which made England the first team to have played extra time in three successive World Cup games.
 There was also no separating the two teams after extra time, thereby taking the game to penalties.

 Although English goalkeeper Peter Shilton dived the right way for every penalty, he was unable to save any.
 German goalkeeper Bodo Illgner, having failed to save any of England's first three penalties, saved England's fourth penalty, taken by Stuart Pearce.
 Olaf Thon then scored for Germany, meaning that England's Chris Waddle would have to score his fifth penalty and hope that Shilton saved the Germans' fifth penalty.
 However, Waddle's penalty missed completely, going high over the crossbar, thereby resulting in England's being knocked out of the competition.
-The third-place playoff between England and Italy saw England lose their only game of the tournament in normal time.
+The match for third place between England and Italy saw England lose their only game of the tournament in normal time.
 Even though this was England's best finish since the 1966 World Cup, Bobby Robson's time as England manager had come to an end.